aryanchandrakar/Parallel_Distributed_Computing/README.md

 7. Write a parallel loop that computes the maximum and minimum values in an array --> max_min_array.c

+8.Using openMP, design, develop and run a multi-threaded program to generate palindromic prime numbers and find sum of its digit if it doesn’t have an even number.
+Use one thread to generate the numbers up to the specified limit N=2021 and other threads has to print them. (eg: 2, 3, 5, 7, 11, 101…..=>3+5+1+1+1+0+1+… -->palindrome_prime_addition.c

 ________________________________________________________________________________________________________________________________________________________________________________

 in MPI --> https://github.com/aryanchandrakar/Parallel_Distributed_Computing/tree/main/mpi